What biochemical blood test is normal? table. Normal cholesterol value in women

 • burns in the recovery phase;

-• nephrotic syndrome in glomerulonephritis.
+• nephrotic syndrome with glomerulonephritis.

 • hyperlipoproteinemia (atherosclerosis, diabetes mellitus);